Lumpa Church

 The Lumpa Church, an independent Christian church, was established in 1953 by "Alice" Lenshina Mulenga in the village of Kasama, Northern Rhodesia (Zambia).
 The church promoted a blend of Christian and traditional religious values and practices, including a belief in the role of women as spiritual mediums.
+Conflict between the church and the emerging, United National Independence Party, led to an uprising from July-October 1964.